 by tyler garrett

-Hide headers with a right click on the axis, and uncheck show header.
+Hide headers with a right click on the axis, and uncheck the show header.

 Center the text on the “all marks” card because it will update across all marks cards!
-Work smart not hard!
+Work cleverly, not hard!

 With text aligning in the middle, our KPI chart is starting to form.

-The key of utilizing the min(1) is the ability to augment Tableau to a kind of style that fits your formatting needs.
-KPI charts have lots of variations, this particular one gives you full flexibility to a text editor, which gives your as much flexibility as you can write a calculation.
-The text can be conditionally colored based on logic, and so can the box or min(1) bar in the background.
+The key to utilizing the min(1) is the ability to augment Tableau to a style that fits your formatting needs.
+KPI charts have many variations; this particular one gives you complete flexibility to a text editor, which provides you with as much flexibility as you can write a calculation.
+The text can be conditionally colored based on logic, as can the box or min(1) bar in the background.

-We drive to the “lines” because those are pesky and someone in a meeting will likely ask you to remove the boarders!
+We drive to the “lines” because those are pesky, and someone in a meeting will likely ask you to remove the borders!

-Boarders, dividers, tomatos, potatoes, try and HIDE these and see if it’s the right path.
-It’s easy to get frustrated finding the right edit, I’m not saying I haven’t gone mad and turned everything off, only to find the bar chart had boarders turned on.
+Boarders, dividers, tomatoes, potatoes, try and HIDE these and see if it’s the right path.
+It’s easy to get frustrated finding the right edit; I’m not saying I haven’t gone mad and turned everything off only to find the bar chart had borders turned on.

-Sometimes digging around these formatting menus is easier than telling someone the exact right buttons to hit because no one will memorize all of these clicks.
-You will get better as you use Tableau more, keep clicking!
+Sometimes, digging around these formatting menus is more accessible than telling someone the right buttons to hit because no one will memorize all these clicks.
+You will get better as you use Tableau more; keep clicking!

 Open these, click none.
 Yay!

-Instead of wasting your time, be sure to double check a few more things… zero line, axis ruler, maybe your min(1) has a boarder around the bar?
+Instead of wasting your time, double-check a few more things… zero line, axis ruler, maybe your min(1) has a border around the bar?

 Tired of clicking yet?!

-Luckily at the end, you’re developing your way into a tool that allows anyone to filter this sheet, and give them blimp view aggregates!
-Might as well never build this again, you can swap out measures easily or build a 3 by 3 with a simple duplication of your sheet.
+Luckily, in the end, you’re developing your way into a tool that allows anyone to filter this sheet and give them blimp view aggregates!
+You might as well never build this again; you can swap out measures easily or make a three by 3 with a simple duplication of your sheet.

-You now have 3 aggregated measures and a bar to conditionally color + tooltips.
+You now have three aggregated measures and a bar to color + tooltips conditionally.

 Okay, we have simple KPI charts down.
-Let’s jump to looking at more advanced functionality and how to do it with copy paste calculations!
+Let’s look at more advanced functionality and how to do it with copy-paste calculations!

-It’s easy to build these dynamic charts or KPI charts, if you understand the min(1) steps we explained above, and excited about making on/off flags.
+Building these dynamic charts or KPI charts is easy if you understand the min(1) steps we explained above and are excited about making on/off flags.

 Also, if you’re learning, be willing to start thinking outside of the bucket!
-Read about our date bucket or period over period date solution in our other blog.
-Because we will use that code to deep dive here and make our KPI chart more flexible and user friendly.
+We will use that code to deep dive here and make our KPI chart more flexible and user-friendly.

-We steal the code from our date buckets to generate 3 different buckets of data.
+We steal the code from our data buckets to generate three different buckets of data.

 if